rosanna-del-este/rosanna-del-este.github.io/_posts/2016-07-23-example-post.md

 comments: true
 category: blog
 ---
+#Digital Library of the Middle East (DLME) and Its Metadata

-# Guidelines for the Assignment:
+## Guidelines for the Assignment:
 The DLME Metadata Assignment is an assignment in one step.
 It builds upon the work we did in class on February 7th.
 This assignment can be done alone or in pairs (either the ones from class or new ones).
 This exercise has two main elements: (1) illustrating how federated libraries can help us understand different kinds of relationships between objects found in global collections and (2) exploring the [discoverability](https://en.wikipedia.org/wiki/Discoverability) of the items given their metadata.